directus/directus/docs/configuration/flows.md

 ## The Flow Object

 When a Flow is triggered, Directus creates a JSON object to store all data generated within the Flow.
-When you create an Operation, this generates a key that appends the Flow Object when the Operation executes.
+When you create an Operation, this generates a key that appends to the Flow Object when the Operation executes.
 The key is used to add the associated Operation's data onto the Flows Object.
 As each Operation in the Flow executes, it has access to the Flow Object and therefore the data generated from preceding Operations.